-Welcome to the second collaborative International Summit on combatting Human Trafficking
+Welcome to the third collaborative International Summit on combatting Human Trafficking

-We look forward to you joining us for one of the most stimulating, invigorating and connected events aimed at promoting best practice and cross-border collaboration in the ongoing, global fight to end human trafficking.
+This Summit is unlike any other.
+A hugely stimulating, invigorating and connected international collaborative Summit aimed at promoting best practice and cross-border collaboration in the ongoing, global fight to end human trafficking.

-“Together Let’s Stop Traffick’ is an anti-Human Trafficking initiative led by the IPTI (International Police Training Institute), supported by the FBI NAA (National Academy Associates) and hosted by the American Military University.
+“Together Let’s Stop Traffick’ is an anti-Human Trafficking initiative led by the IPTI (International Police Training Institute), and supported by the FBI NAA (National Academy Associates)